FrancescFe/api-nba/README.md

 ```

 ## 💻 Accessing Data 💻
-Finally, we are ready to access data and show it at an endpoint with Json format using Symfony.
+Finally, we are ready to implement queries that we need to execute to show them at our endpoints.

 22) inside src\Repository create one php class ```yourEntityNameRepository.php``` by each entity class.
-At line 3 write (if IDE don't auto write it)
+If IDE don't autocomplete it, we must write this at line 3:
 ```
 namespace App\Repository;
 ```